-Samples of FA/CA which are drier than SSD may be reduced by Method A or Method B.
+Samples of FA / CA which are drier than SSD may be reduced by Method A or Method B.

-Samples of FA and FA/CA that are at SSD or wetter than SSD shall be reduced by Method B, or the entire sample may be dried to the SSD condition - using temperatures that do not exceed those specified for any of the tests contemplated - and then reduced to test sample size using Method A.
+Samples of FA and FA / CA that are at SSD or wetter than SSD shall be reduced by Method B, or the entire sample may be dried - using temperatures that do not exceed those specified for any of the tests contemplated - and then reduced to test sample size using Method A.